pyenv-win/pyenv-win/README.md

 - **Question:** I installed pyenv-win using pip.
 How can I uninstall it?
    - **Answer:** Follow the pip instructions in [How to get updates](#how-to-get-updates) and then run `pip uninstall pyenv-win`

+- **Question:** pyenv-win not recognised, but I have set the ENV PATH?
+   - **Answer:** According to windows added the path in User or System variable, For User variale you need to logout and login to reflect the path.
+For System variavle it's not required.

 ## How to contribute